MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-device-writeback.md

 ![Troubleshoot, search for the duplicate objects](./media/how-to-connect-device-writeback/troubleshoot2.png)

 * On the Device Registration Service object, make sure the attribute msDS-DeviceLocation is present and has a value.
-Lookup this location and make sure it's present with the objectType msDS-DeviceContainer.
+Look up this location and make sure it's present with the objectType msDS-DeviceContainer.

 ![Troubleshoot, msDS-DeviceLocation](./media/how-to-connect-device-writeback/troubleshoot3.png)